dhiaselmi1/image-caption-llava/README.md

 ---

 ## 📝 Usage

-Simply enter or paste any long text into the input box on the Streamlit page and click "Summarize".
-The backend will send your text to LLaMA 2 running in Ollama and display the generated summary below the input box.
+- Upload an image using the Streamlit interface.
+- Click Generate Caption.
+- The backend sends the image to LLaVA and displays the resulting caption.
 ---